ioerror/vula/COMPARISION.md

-There are a wide variety of tools which can be used to create end-to-end encrypted tunnels between hosts, or which share superficial similarities with Vula.
+There are a wide variety of tools which can be used to create end-to-end encrypted tunnels between hosts, or which share other superficial similarities with Vula.

 To our knowledge, however, none of them share Vula's design goal of providing fully-automatic end-to-end encryption of local area network traffic.